 - Bloody or red jelly-like stools

 - Other signs of severe illness

 - Intussusception is a serious problem in the intestine.
 It's a medical emergency.

-- It occurs when one part of the intestine slides inside another part.
+- It occurs when 1 part of the intestine slides inside another part.
 The intestine then folds into itself like a telescope.